 The traditional mesh-based conservative remapping algorithms used in ESMF and TempestRemap require computation of an intersection or supermesh, $\Omega{s\cap t}$, which in general is computationally expensive.
-While linear-complexity strategies like advancing front methods do exist in libraries like PANG (Gander and Japhet, 2013), and MOAB (Mahadevan et al., 2020) to compute mesh intersections, they can suffer from robustness issues when Ω_s has topological holes.
-An alternative approach is to utilize a Kd-tree datastructure to accelerate queries on the meshes, in order to exactly locate the element containing a particular point, which is a fundamental operation in intersection mesh computation (Jansen et al., 1992).
-The leading computational cost for this operation is O(Nloq(N)), where N is the total number of elements in the mesh.
-The linear map computation itself follows typical FV or FE operator assembly workflows, and does remain bounded.
+While linear complexity strategies like advancing front methods do exist in libraries like PANG (Gander and Japhet, 2013) and MOAB (Mahadevan et al., 2020) to compute mesh intersections, they can suffer from robustness issues when Ω_s has topological holes.
+An alternative approach is to utilize a K-d tree data structure to accelerate queries on the meshes in order to exactly locate the element containing a particular point, which is a fundamental operation in intersection mesh computation (Jansen et al., 1992).
+The leading computational cost for this operation is $\mathcal{O}(N \log(N))$, where N is the total number of elements in the mesh.
+The linear map computation itself follows typical FV or FE operator assembly workflows and remains bounded.
 The online cost of such a linear map application is essentially then provided by the sparse matrix-vector (SpMV) operation.
-The complexity for SpMV is, however, dependent on the degree p used for field reconstruction as it dictates the bandwidth of coupling between degrees-of-freedom in Ω_s and Ω_t .
-The illustration in Figure 15 for ESMF (conserve), and TR (p=3) remapping algorithms shows the number of CS elements required to reconstruct the solution on a single target MPAS element when computing projections between the CS(r3)-MPAS(r3) uniform refinement case.
-While the low-order ESMF algorithm may require only 2 FLOPS per reconstruction on a target element, TempestRemap (p = 3) would require a minimum of 50 FLOPS to achieve better accuracy.
-To overcome some of these computational issues for large meshes, the use of MPI parallelism has been exploited in ESMF, and has been proven scalable with MOAB-TempestRemap (Mahadevan et al., 2020) libraries.
+The complexity for SpMV is, however, dependent on the degree p used for field reconstruction as it dictates the bandwidth of coupling between degrees of freedom in Ω_s and Ω_t .
+The illustration in Fig. 15 for ESMF (conserve) and TR (p = 3) remapping algorithms shows the number of CS elements required to reconstruct the solution on a single target MPAS element when computing projections between the $CS(r_3)$ -MPAS(r_3) uniform refinement case.
+While the low-order ESMF algorithm may require only 2 FLOPS per reconstruction on a target element, TempestRemap (p = 3)would require a minimum of 50 FLOPS to achieve better accuracy.
+To overcome some of these computational issues for large meshes, the use of MPI parallelism has been exploited in ESMF and has been proven to be scalable with MOAB-TempestRemap (Mahadevan et al., 2020) libraries.